jaibhasin/resume-ranker/README.md

 ## All AI tools used and how
 This is the final determistic resume scoring system I built.
-I used resumes from reddit for testing
+I used resumes from reddit for testing.
-IDE I used was google's Antigravity
+IDE used was Google's Antigravity
-I am using gemini-2.5-flash api for processing
+I am using gemini-2.5-flash api for processing (could have use gemini-3.0)

 Process :
 1. get resumes from user using CLI
-2. extract all the text from resume (pdf we use pdfplumber , but if is in image form we use gemini ocr for that. and for docx we use python-docx)
+2. extract all the text from resume
 3. We have unstructred data now, which we need to get in structured format.
-We use gemini for that(temp=0), and getting data in json format using pydantic schema
+We use gemini(temp=0) to get data in json format using pydantic schema
-4.
+4. Then apply the scoring logic to get score for each resume

 I tried to understand the best approach for implementing this, for which I took help of chatgpt, claude and gemini, to understand all kinds of approaches.

 I designed the full software architecture, and implemented each file step by step. (used Antigravity side by side) I implmented in the following order : main.py , parser.py , extract.py , scorer.py

-The prompts where written by AI , for each call made to gemini (under my supervision)
+For each call made to gemini, its prompt was written by Antigravity (under my supervision)

-Used Antigravity for testing and debugging as well.
+Used Antigravity for testing and debugging